microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 <img src="../graphics/SSMS_Top_Wait_Stats.png" alt="SSMS_Top_Wait_Stats"/>

-You can see the top wait category is CPU and the average wait time.
+You can see the top wait category is CPU (this is equivalent to the wait_type SOS_SCHEDULER_YIELD which can be seen in **sys.dm_os_wait_stats**) and the average wait time.
 Furthermore, the top query waiting for CPU is the query from the workload we are using.

 Click on the bar chart for CPU to see more about query wait details.
 Hover over the bar chart for the query.
 Your results should look like the following:<br>